open-testcon/website_src/content/updates/cfp.md

 +++
-title = "Call for the paper"
+title = "Call for paper"
 date = "2019-07-25"
 +++